klarubbio/klarubbio.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a fourth-year undergraduate studying computer science at the University of Florida.
-I am interested in better understanding and accommodating for human behavior through technology.
-I have explored this so far through AR/VR technology and gaze tracking projects in research labs here at UF, student organizations, and my internships.
+I am an incoming Computer Science Ph.D. student at Brown University.
+I am interested in better understanding and accommodating for human behavior through technology to create safer, more accessible experiences.

-I am currently applying for PhD programs in human-computer interaction and computer science.